 What are the assessment methods?

 Assessment includes practical project work, project diaries and evaluations, discussions, written assignments, small research and design assignments, student presentations plus end of unit exams.

 Learners will study one afternoon and evening per week for two years.
 Learners will also need to complete a minimum of three hours of independent study per week, which will include completing independent research on furniture design and manufacture and industry professional practice.

 Are there any additional costs for the course?

-There are tuition fees for this course which will be confirmed by June 2014.
-Students will need to purchase all of the materials for all projects.
-Students will also need to purchase steel toe capped footwear, a carpenters apron, a 4 ring binder and note pad etc.
+The materials for all projects that a student undertakes will either be self-sourced or purchased from the College stock, subject to availability.
+Students will also need to purchase steel toe capped footwear, a carpenters apron, a four ring binder and note pad etc.